rust-stuco/lectures/week3/slides.md

 # Enums vs Structs

-At the moment, we only store the kind of address, not the data.
-We may want to tackle this problem with structs then:
+At the moment, the enum only stores the kind of the address—the address itself has to be stored elsewhere.
+We can do this using structs:

 ```rust
 enum IpAddrKind {